No. 86 Wing RAAF: Current transport formation (1987–)

 On 1 January 2012, No. 86 Wing headquarters relocated from Richmond to Amberley.
 ALG was renamed Air Mobility Group on 1 April 2014.
-No. 86 Wing's current complement is: No. 33 Squadron, which became operational with the Airbus KC-30 tanker-transport after receiving the fourth of its aircraft in March 2013; No. 36 Squadron, which took delivery of its eight and last Globemaster in November 2015; No. 38 Squadron, operating King Airs; and the Australian Army's 68 Ground Liaison Section.
-All units are based at Amberley, with the exception of No. 38 Squadron, located at Townsville.
+By the end of 2015, No. 86 Wing's complement was: No. 33 Squadron, which became operational with the Airbus KC-30 tanker-transport after receiving the fourth of its aircraft in March 2013; No. 36 Squadron, which took delivery of its eight and last Globemaster in November 2015; No. 38 Squadron, operating King Airs; and the Australian Army's 68 Ground Liaison Section.
+All units were based at Amberley, with the exception of No. 38 Squadron, located at Townsville.
 On 13 October 2017, No. 34 Squadron was transferred from No. 84 Wing to No. 86 Wing.
 The Governor-General, David Hurley, presented No. 86 Wing with the Queen's Squadron Standard at Amberley on 21 November 2019 to recognise twenty-five years of service.